georgiyordanov/linux-unattended-installation/readme.md

 #### Mac (Ubuntu 18.04 LTS only)

-Run `brew install p7zip xorriso wget dos2unix fakeroot core-process/gnucpio/gnucpio` to install software tools required by the `build-iso.sh` script.
+Run `brew install gnu-sed p7zip xorriso wget dos2unix fakeroot core-process/gnucpio/gnucpio` to install software tools required by the `build-iso.sh` script.

 The script `build-disk.sh` is not supported on Mac.